nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

         System.out.println("y > x - Data Race is detected");
 }
 ```
-One thread running incrementing over and over again.
-One checker thread just to see if Data Race occurs.
+- One thread running `increment()` method
+- One checker thread just to see if Data Race occurs.

 Compiler and CPU may execute the instruction Out of order (if the instructions are independent) to optimize performance
 - The logical correctness of the code is always maintained